top of page

 Should economic growth be prioritised over environmental sustainability?

-In a world where governments pursue prosperity at all costs, humanity’s blind faith in economic growth has become misguided.
-As industrialised economies chase unnecessary growth, global biodiversity loss has amounted to USD 10 trillion annually (Biodiversity, 2025), and over 22.5 million people are displaced per year due to weather-related disasters (Torres and Casey, 2017).
-Economic growth, untethered from sustainability, isn’t progress; it is a slow destruction of civilization.
-In order to ensure our world’s future, developed and developing countries alike must move away from ineffective policies and create an economy with sustainability at the heart.
+In a world where governments pursue prosperity at all costs, humanity’s blind faith in economic development has become misguided.
+While economic growth has historically improved living standards, industrialised economies still continue to chase these superficial numbers, even as global biodiversity loss amounts to USD 10 trillion annually (Biodiversity, 2025) and over 22.5 million people are displaced per year due to weather-related disasters (Torres and Casey, 2017).
+The innovations of tomorrow cannot be relied upon to solve the problems of today.
+To ensure long-term stability, policymakers must adopt sustainable strategies that put the environment at the centre of economic planning, ensuring that progress does not come at the sacrifice of our world’s future.

 For citizens of all too many developing countries, economic growth is indeed vital to achieve a basic standard of living.
-World Bank data shows that 8.5% of the global population - almost 700 million people - live on less than $2.15 per day in extreme poverty (Poverty Overview, 2024).
-To many, this problem can only be solved by industrialisation: it has lifted millions out of poverty, catalysed infrastructure development, advanced technology, and created many jobs (Müller, 2024).
-In the past 40 years, China’s industrialisation has caused the number of people under the International Poverty Line to fall by close to 800 million (China, 2022).
+World Bank data shows that 8.5% of the global population, almost 700 million people, live on less than $2.15 per day in extreme poverty (Poverty Overview, 2024).
+Based on history, industrialisation seems to be the sole answer to this problem: it has lifted millions out of poverty, catalysed infrastructure development and technological advancement, and created many jobs (Müller, 2024).
+In the last 40 years, China’s industrialisation has reduced the number of people below the International Poverty Line by nearly 800 million (China, 2022).
 Nonetheless, tangible improvements in the basics of life happen way before a country’s per capita income reaches the level of advanced industrialised economies (Friedman, 2006).
-Over the past three decades of economic growth in the US, standards of living have barely improved, and life expectancy increased by less than 1% (O’Neill, 2024).
+Over the past three decades of economic growth in the US, living standards have barely improved, and life expectancy has increased by less than 1% (O’Neill, 2024).
 Despite this fact, industrialised countries continue to blindly pursue economic prosperity at the expense of global health, threatening the future with a preponderance of catastrophic climatic events (Sturm et al., 2025).
-Even in emerging economies, blindly prioritising economic growth with inadequate infrastructure and governance only exacerbates income inequality and lowers average living standards.
-In sub-Saharan Africa, for every one percentage point increase in GDP each year, nearly 130,000 people per country fell into extreme poverty on average (Ecker, Ortiz-Juarez and Molina, 2023).
-Prioritisation of environmental sustainability is vital to translate economic growth into welfare gain; mindless consumption simply drains our planet with no tangible benefit.
+Even in emerging economies, blindly prioritising economic growth with inadequate supporting frameworks only exacerbates income inequality and lowers average living standards.
+In sub-Saharan Africa, for every 1 percentage point increase in GDP per year, an average of nearly 130,000 people per country fell into extreme poverty (Ecker, Ortiz-Juarez and Molina, 2023) as the poorest were left behind without sufficient investment in infrastructure and governance.
+Prioritising sustainable growth, both for communities and the environment, is vital to translating economic expansion into welfare gains.

-However, despite this pressing need for immediate sustainability action, developing countries have taken a superficial approach in their solution, choosing to focus on the carbon footprint of emerging economies instead of their own.
+However, despite this pressing need for immediate sustainability action, developing countries have adopted a superficial approach, focusing on the carbon footprint of emerging economies rather than their own.
 In a form of ‘green imperialism’, proposed agreements like the EU’s CBAM burden developing countries with carbon taxes (Carbon Border Adjustment Mechanism - European Commission, 2025), reducing their price competitiveness and squashing their hopes of development.
-This is while advanced nations use piecemeal sustainability strategies and insincere promises to appease the global crowd, too caught up in their pursuit of economic expansion to address the sustainability problem properly.
-While the Paris Agreement reaffirmed the 100 billion USD pledge from developed countries to vulnerable ones for climate action, the US only provided 5% of its fair share (Goswami and Koop, 2023).
-Advanced economies isolate themselves from the global collective action on climate change, not recognising that it affects them just as much.
-Air pollution causes more than 200,000 premature deaths per year in Europe (Environmental health impacts, 2025), and from 2008 to 2015, climate and weather-related disasters have displaced an annual average of 22.5 million people (Torres and Casey, 2017)..
+This is while the economic prosperity of industrialised nations was built on decades of environmentally destructive practices, with their emissions accounting for 80% of global CO2 emissions (Müller, 2024).
+While the Paris Agreement reaffirmed the 100 billion USD pledge by developed countries to vulnerable countries for climate action, the US provided only 5% of its fair share (Goswami and Koop, 2023).
+Advanced economies isolate themselves from global collective action on climate change with insincere sustainability strategies and empty promises, failing to recognise that it affects them just as much.
+In fact, over 90% of Europeans living in cities are exposed to harmful air pollution, causing more than 200,000 premature deaths per year (Environmental health impacts, 2025).

-Developed countries must confront the harsh reality: their current actions are not enough, and monetary gains must be temporarily abandoned in favour of a global sustainable system – a circular economy where economic growth can occur without sacrificing the natural world.
+Developed countries must confront the harsh reality: their current actions are not enough.
+Monetary gains must be temporarily abandoned in favour of a global, sustainable system – a circular economy in which economic growth can occur without sacrificing the natural world.
 Per the Ellen MacArthur Foundation, a circular economy ‘redefines growth, focusing on society-wide benefits.’
-(Circular Economy Overview, no date) The concept of CE reduces the burden on natural resources, allowing for developing countries to have a sustainable industrialisation process for long-term, sustained growth.
-However, this requires social responsibility from developed countries, given limited resources from local governments in emerging regions to set up CE programs.
-The previously established Green Climate Fund to financially support developing countries has set a significant precedent (Goswami and Koop, 2023), but advanced economies must now back up promises made with action.
+(Circular Economy Overview, no date) The concept of CE reduces the burden on natural resources, enabling developing countries to pursue sustainable industrialisation for long-term, sustained growth.
+However, this requires social responsibility from developed countries, given the limited resources of local governments in emerging regions to set up CE programs.
+The previously established Green Climate Fund, which financially supports developing countries, has set a significant precedent (Goswami and Koop, 2023).
+However, advanced economies must now back up their promises with action.

 As global concerns for sustainability shift, so must our approach to economic policy.
-Advanced economies must lead worldwide changes and abandon superficial strategies to solve the climate crisis, empowering developing nations instead of oppressing them.
+Advanced economies must lead global efforts to address the climate crisis and abandon superficial strategies, empowering developing nations rather than oppressing them.
 Growth-centred ideologies must change, and policymakers must not rely on future innovation to solve present problems.
-A circular economy must be achieved in time to ensure a future where humanity can develop sustainably, and this can only happen if individual stakeholders reach viable partnerships and effective collaboration.
-The planet isn’t waiting, it’s time to take action.
+A circular economy must be achieved in time to ensure a future where humanity can develop sustainably.
+This can only happen if individual stakeholders form viable partnerships and engage in effective collaboration.
+The planet isn’t waiting; it’s time to take action together.

 References